 You'll notice that your yearly mileage can impact your Illinois auto insurance rates.
 Whether you go with a usage-based app or you submit odometer readings, spending less time on the road can reduce your risk of an accident.
 This is also true on a larger scale.
 Since drivers in Illinois travel fewer miles, car insurance companies don't have to pay out for as many accidents.
 This helps auto insurance in Illinois remain affordable.

 Another thing that keeps Illinois car insurance rates low is the state’s low rate of car accident fatalities.
 In 2018, there were 0.96 deaths per 100 million vehicle miles traveled, according to the Insurance Institute for Highway Safety.
 The lowest rate was 0.54 in Massachusetts, while the highest rate was 1.83 in South Carolina.

 Here are a few more bits of trivia from 2017 Illinois Department of Transportation data:

 |Total number of injuries||93,517|

 Overall, 21.5 percent of crashes caused an injury, and 14.2 percent caused a serious injury – one that required the victim to be carried from the scene.
 That means if you cause an accident, there’s a good chance that your insurance will have to cover expensive medical bills for the other party.
 Before you choose the minimum coverage amount, shop around to see which company provides the best deal on full coverage car insurance in Illinois.

-Before you start comparing auto insurance quotes, take another look at our top two providers for cheap car insurance in Illinois.
-Both of these insurance companies have pros and cons, so we recommend getting insurance quotes to see which ones offers the lowest price for you.
+Before you start comparing auto insurance quotes, take another look at our top three providers for cheap car insurance in Illinois.
+Both of these insurance companies have pros and cons, so we recommend getting insurance quotes to see which ones offer the lowest price for you.

-Enter your zip code in the tool below or call (855) 518-0148 to collect and compare car insurance quotes from providers available in Illinois:
+Enter your zip code in the tool below to collect and compare car insurance quotes from providers available in Illinois:

 Read our other insurance articles: